 As the flowers fall from her body, the male gods laugh uproariously.
 As Amaterasu peaks out of the cave, Amenotejikara pulls her from the cave, and light returns to the world.

-Today, this Japanese legend is remembered through Shinto theatrical performances.
+Today, this Shinto mythology story is often remembered through theatrical performances in Japan.

 4. Hare of Inaba

-There are two versions of the Hare of Inaba, but here is one of the most widely-accepted versions.
-This Japanese legend is a metaphor of how civilization struggled against barbarism to form the nation of Japan.
+There are two versions of the Hare of Inaba, but today we’ll look at the most widely-accepted versions.
+This old Japanese myth is a metaphor of how civilization struggled against barbarism to form the nation of Japan.